azeezkenny007/AICalendar/docs/AZURE_NOTIFICATION_HUB_IMPLEMENTATION.md

 # Azure Notification Hub Implementation Guide

-Complete step-by-step guide to implement push notifications using **Azure Notification Hub** (without Firebase dependency) in the AICalendar project.
+Complete step-by-step guide to implement push notifications using **Azure Notification Hub exclusively** (no Firebase dependency at all) in the AICalendar project.

 ---